ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 flags and targets for this script.

 .. note::
-   Although build modulefiles exist for generic Linux and MacOS machines, users will need to alter these according to the instructions in Sections :numref:`%s <CMakeApproach>`.
+   Although build modulefiles exist for generic Linux and MacOS machines, users will need to alter these according to the instructions in Sections :numref:`%s <CMakeApproach>` & :numref:`%s <MacLinuxDetails>`.
 Users on these systems may have more success building the SRW App with the :ref:`CMake Approach <CMakeApproach>` instead.

 If compiler auto-detection fails for some reason, specify it using the ``--compiler`` argument.
 For example: